-- (1) Examine any patient with an oral surgical problem in an orderly manner. - (2) Be able to understand requisition of various clinical and laboratory investigations and is capable of formulating differential diagnosis. - (3) Should be competent in the extraction of teeth under both local and general anesthesia.
+- (1) Examine any patient with an oral surgical problem in an orderly manner. - (2) Be able to understand requisition of various clinical and laboratory investigations and is capable of formulating differential diagnosis. - (3) Should be competent in the extraction of teeth under both local and general anesthesia. - (4) Should be able to carry out certain minor oral surgical procedures under L.A. simple impactions, draining of abscesses, simple dental wiring, biopsies etc. - (5) Ability to assess, prevent and manage various complications during and after surgery. - (6) Able to provide primarycare and manage medical emergencies in the dental office - (7) Understanding of the management of major oral surgical problems and principles involved in inpatient management.

-- (4) Should be able to carry out certain minor oral surgical procedures under L.A. simple impactions, draining of abscesses, simple dental wiring, biopsies etc. - (5) Ability to assess, prevent and manage various complications during and after surgery. - (6) Able to provide primary care and manage medical emergencies in the dental office. - (7) Understanding of the management of major oral surgical problems and principles involved in inpatient management. - (8) Should be competent in measures necessary for homeostasis and wound closures.
+(8) Should be competent in measures necessary for homeostasis and wound closures.

-c) THEORY: 70 HOURS (III Year 20 hrs, IV Year.
-20 hrs.
-V year.
+c) THEORY: 70 HOURS (III Yr.
+20 hrs, Final Yr.
+Part I. 20 hrs.
+Part II.
 30 hrs.)